Core Concepts

 - Breadth — how many different user segments are affected

-Tasks move through: backlog → ready → in_progress → done
+Work items move through: backlog → ready → in_progress → done

 Implementations

-- Acceptance criteria derived from signal types
+- Acceptance criteria derived from evidence types

 How It All Connects